 Connectors and Types

-Connectors = A charging cable has two ends, or connectors.
+A charging cable has two ends, or connectors (sometimes called plugs).
 One goes into the car, the other into the charge point.

-Type 2 (‘Mennekes’)= A popular connector on new EVs.
-The standard in Australia and Europe.
+A popular AC connector on new EVs.
+The standard across Australia and Europe.

-CCS = Combined charging system.
-CCS uses existing Type 1 and Type 2 plugs, but can deliver a much faster charge.
+Combined charging system.
+CCS combines existing Type 1 and Type 2 connectors with a DC connector, and can hence deliver a much faster charge.
+Most new EV’s come with CCS Type 2 connectors.

 Companies that own and maintain charging stations.